diegomscoelho/diegomscoelho/README.md

 ### Resume

 Bioinformatics developer / Team Leader with vast experience in bioinformatics and data mining/analysis with a record of collaborations in scientific projects and private companies worldwide.
-Father of Caio, married with [Julia](https://github.com/juliaapolonio) and living in a small city in RN called Parnimirim.
+Father of Caio, married with [Julia](https://github.com/juliaapolonio) and living in a small city in RN called Parnamirim.

 - 🔭 I’m currently working on Ryvu Therapeutics S.A.
 - 🌱 I’m currently learning nf-core / kubernetes.
-- 👯 I’m looking to collaborate on nf-core module creation.
+- 👯 I’m looking to collaborate on NF module creation.
 - 🤔 I’m looking for help with GWAS tools dockerization.
 - 💬 Ask me about Genomics / Transcriptomics.
 - ⚡ Fun fact: Like to create instrumental songs for brazilian choro.